aschultzen/master_thesis/mysql.md

 	ALTER TABLE ntpq ADD ntpMonitorID VARCHAR(50);

+A column can also be dropped:

+	ALTER TABLE ntpq2 DROP COLUMN ntpqID;

 ### Example queries

 A short note about queries: A query is issued once it has been "terminated" with a semicolon.
 This means that you can write a line, press enter and then continue on the next as long as you want until you write the ";".
 An examples of this is the table creation.